-Other topic highlights include an ethical conversation in light of the Supreme Court's Brunetti case from special guests Attorney John Sommer and Dean Carpenter and year-in-reviews for trademark and patent law.
+Topic highlights include an ethical conversation in light of the Supreme Court's Brunetti case, presented by keynote speakers John Sommer and Megan Carpenter, as well as year-in-reviews for trademark and patent law.

 - Identifying and Benchmarking Intellectual Property to Find Licensing Opportunities